0xADE1A1DE/BunnyHop/bunnyhop_fr/README.md

 6. You can verify the result with command sudo `cat /proc/kallsyms | grep kill_something_info`
 **Note that the program returns the physical address of the tatget branch.
 So the lower bits of the returned address and the *kill_something_info* will differ in lower bits.**

+## Video Guide
+We provide a video guide at https://youtu.be/EUz15zuR-J4 .

+## Notes
+We have tested the scirpt against several machines, and for linux kernel 5.4.0-42-generic, our script does not work.
+In practice, one can target at a different branch to break kaslr.
+For the demonstration that BunnyHop-Reload can break KASLR, you could simply switch the kernel version.